-In January, 1893, the Reverend Carl O. Johnson began his eighteen month role as minister of the First Baptist Church.
+In January 1893, the Reverend Carl O. Johnson began his eighteen-month role as minister of the First Baptist Church.
 Johnson joined with other pastors in the city in 1894 to form the Ministerial Association that would work on religious and welfare projects.
 That same year, the first choir was organized and directed by George H. Taylor.

+From 1894-1901, the First Baptist Church made do with several interim pastors.
 In May of 1901, church members gladly welcomed Reverend William C. Whitaker of Tempe, Arizona.
 The booming Kern River oil fields were attracting workers to Bakersfield, and some of them were “working Baptists.”
 There was a renewed hope and indeed some progress.
 However, due to poor health, Whitaker submitted his resignation and delivered his farewell sermon in April of 1902.

 Growing in Downtown Bakersfield

-A nationwide depression, beginning in 1929, with a resulting widespread unemployment, made it difficult to raise funds.
-However, by January, 1932, enough money had been raised, together with pledges, to justify the beginning of construction.
+A nationwide depression, beginning in 1929, with a resulting widespread unemployment, made it difficult to raise funds to build.
+However, by January 1932, enough money had been raised and pledges made to justify the beginning of construction.

-The Reverend Belden had been at the First Baptist Church for nearly eleven years when, in October, 1935, he retired from the pastorate.
+The Reverend Belden had been at the First Baptist Church for nearly eleven years when, in October 1935, he retired from the pastorate.
 By then he was seventy-one years of age.

 Reverend Burton C. Barrett, D.D., of the Pennsylvania Baptist Convention, answered the call to serve at the First Baptist Church in October of 1935.
-He challenged the seven hundred and fifty members to join an effort to double the strength of the church, making it “stimulating and helpful in every way.”
+He challenged the church’s seven hundred and fifty members to join him in an effort to double the strength of the church, making it “stimulating and helpful in every way.”
 When Barrett assumed the pastorate he also assumed a heavy depression-time debt mainly due to construction costs.
 Women’s and Men’s groups alike got busy with various fundraising efforts, and on the twelfth anniversary of the completion of the building the mortgage was ceremoniously burned in 1944.

 Expanding the Ministry

 In September of 1961, the Reverend Barrett concluded a twenty-six year pastorate, by which time the church had about seventeen hundred members.

 In September of 1961 the Reverend John A. Lavender, D.D., of Chicago, Illinois, became the pastor of the First Baptist Church.
 Phillip C. Dodson, an organist, became the minister of music in 1962, and the music program was expanded to comprise several choirs ranging in age from children to adults.
 A Singing Christmas Tree program was presented for the first time in 1972.
-Working with Virgil Fox, a well known organist, Dodson labored several years to acquire the organ that was originally built for the Memorial Church at Harvard University.
+Working with Virgil Fox, a well-known organist, Dodson labored several years to acquire the organ that was originally built for the Memorial Church at Harvard University.
 He would be successful and the organ was dedicated in 1988 in the newly constructed church on Olive Drive.

 Establishing the Bakersfield Christian Life Center

-A recent president of the American Baptist Seminary of the West at Berkeley, California, Reverend Wesley H. Brown, Ph.D., became the senior pastor of the First Baptist Church in August of 1988.
+A recent president of the American Baptist Seminary of the West at Berkeley, California, Reverend Wesley H. Brown, Ph.D., became the next senior pastor of First Baptist Church in August of 1988.
 Throughout 1989 there was a year-long celebration of the centennial anniversary of the founding of the First Baptist Church with special events scheduled to cherish the heritage of the church and embrace the future.
-Brown tendered his resignation in early 1997, which led to a 2-year interim pastorate by Reverend W. Lowell Fairley while the Pastoral Search Committee looked for a new pastor.
+The 80’s were marked with an increase of ministry towards the marginalized and a growing emphasis on the work of the Spirit.